daviddarkins-accenture/lotr/README.md

 ## 💬 Data Cloud Related Lists

-This POC demonstrates how to show Data Cloud data directly on Salesforce record pages using **Data Cloud Related Lists**.
+This POC demonstrates how to show Data 360 data directly on Salesforce record pages using **Data Cloud Related Lists**.

 ![Characters in Salesforce](assets/SFLOTR Characters.png)
 *LOTR Characters as Person Accounts in Salesforce*